mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 ![Vehicle with inheritance](/images/blog/inheritance/inheritance_level2.png){: .center-image }
 *Vehicle with inheritance*

 The client is happy again.
-But then he gets back to you and says that it would be great if these cars and truck could have different types of engines.
+But then he gets back to you and says that it would be great if these cars and trucks could have different types of engines.
 Let’s say: petrol or electric ones.
 Again, inheritance to the rescue!

 ![Full inheritance tree](/images/blog/inheritance/inheritance_level3.png){: .center-image }
 *Vehicle with even more inheritance*

 The client is more than happy now.
 But what if he calls you back to ask for another fragmentation level?
-Say private cars, police cruisers, fire brigade trucks, ambulances and so?
-Our inheritance tree will grow bigger and more complicated.
+Say private cars, police cruisers, fire brigade trucks, ambulances and so on or and so forth?
+Our inheritance tree will grow bigger and become more complicated.
 Instead of reducing code duplication, we’ll end up with having the same logic in many places.
 There is even a [wikipedia article](https://en.wikipedia.org/wiki/Combinatorial_explosion) describing this phenomenon.

 This is not an artificial problem that I've just made up.
-I encountered it many times during my professional career either developing a new feature or trying to add a different behavior to a legacy code.
+I encountered it many times during my professional career either developing a new feature or trying to add a new behavior to a legacy code.
 It’s even more likely to happen when you use Rails which forces you to inherit from classes like *ApplicationRecord* or *ApplicationController*.

 For the reference here is the code that may be produced with inheritance: